NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Webslinger.md

 * * *

 Your natural ability to create silken webs blends with your magical powers, allowing you to create impossibly large webs with great frequency.
-This has the effects of a 2nd-rank [[Spells/Web|Web]] (Reflex check save or Athletics check check) spell using your class or spell DC, whichever is higher.
+This has the effects of a 2nd-rank [[Web|Web]] (Reflex check save or Athletics check check) spell using your class or spell DC, whichever is higher.

 *Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*